Weizhi-Du/weizhi-du.github.io/_pages/about.md

 Education
 ======
-* B.S. in Computer Science (pending), Washington University in St. Louis, 2027 (expected)
+* B.S. in Computer Science (expected enrollment in Aug 2024), Washington University in St. Louis, 2027
-  * Second Major in Finance (pending), Minor in Statistics
+  * Second Major in Finance (expected enrollment in Aug 2024), Minor in Statistics
   * GPA: NA/4.00 (Will be available after the first semester)
 * High School Diploma, The Athenian School, 2023
   * GPA: 4.50/4.00